scylladb/scylladb/docs/using-scylla/features-ent.rst

   * :ref:`Incremental Compaction Strategy <incremental-compaction-strategy-ics>` - (version 2019.1.4) - significantly lowers SA (size amplification) for workloads which run STCS and should be used instead of STCS.
   * :ref:`IPv6 <ipv6_addresses>` (version 2019.1.4) support for client-to-node, node-to-node, Manager to node, and Monitoring to node communication - Scylla now supports IPv6 Global Scope Addresses for all IPs: seeds, listen_address, broadcast_address etc. This functionality is available for Scylla Manager in Scylla Manager 2.0.
-  * :doc:`Workload Prioritization </using-scylla/workload-prioritization>` - Grant a level of service to roles in your organization.
+  * `Workload Prioritization <https://enterprise.docs.scylladb.com/stable/using-scylla/workload-prioritization.html>`_ - Grant a level of service to roles in your organization.
   * :doc:`Scylla Materialized Views </using-scylla/materialized-views>` - An alternate view table for finding a partition by the value of another column.
   * :doc:`Global Secondary Indexes </using-scylla/secondary-indexes>` - A mechanism for allowing efficient searches on non-partition keys using Materialized Views.
   * :doc:`Local Secondary Indexes </using-scylla/local-secondary-indexes>` - More efficient Secondary Index searches when the base table and index share the same partition key.